 - International airfare

 Sign-up process: This is a two-part process.
-First, go to the student portal at hw.com and search under Trips 2018-19.
+First, go to the student or parent portal at hw.com and visit the Trips, Athletics & Activities page.
+This trip is listed under Open Enrollment.
 Student and parent must register.
 Your student account will be billed.
 After registering at HW, proceed to the Peace Works Travel website for the second step of registering. http://programs.peaceworkstravel.com/index.cfm?FuseAction=Programs.ViewProgram&Program_ID=14027

 PREREQUISITES: HW Students Only